kai2128/fas-file-allocation-simulator/src/pages/docs/index.md

 1. Select any file system and enter a disk size then click the "Format" button.
 2. The perform any action (create, delete, write, append and read) by specify a file name, size and select an action.
 3. Detailed steps and animation will be shown.
 4. Animation could be paused, resumed or disabled.

-(For new user / beginner it is recommended to set animation to manual mode and observe each step)
+For new user / beginner it is recommended to set animation to manual mode and observe each step.
+The recommended disk size is between 100 to 150.
+The maximum size allowed size is 200.

 For more information on each function of the app refer to documentation below, app tour is provided by pressing the "Guide" button.